-And then usually a couple of months over those minimums mean a balanced market, which favors neither buyers nor sellers.
-Anytime you have more than the balanced market inventory, which could be over 5-7 months of inventory, then the market leans to favoring the buyer.
+A couple of months over those minimums typically mean a balanced market, which favors neither buyers nor sellers.
+Anytime you have more than the balanced market inventory, which could be over 5-7 months of inventory, then the market leans toward favoring the buyer.

 Strategies on what price to offer

 After determining what kind of market you’re in, you’ll want to consider a number of additional factors while preparing to give your offer on a house you like.
 Here are some things to weigh.